American Sentinel courses are developed specifically for online delivery. To ensure courses result in maximum learning, our professors:

 - Provide lecture notes to students for especially difficult concepts.

 - Utilize discussion questions, self-tests and practice exercises to help students prepare for exams.

 Course work combines textbook learning and technology, incorporating online resources, study guides and discussion forums into class curricula.
 Students interact with professors through email and in weekly group discussion forums.
 They engage with other students in the course discussion forums and on My Campus, where they can join groups, post to forums and instant message other students.

 You also can count on your dedicated student success advisor, who will be your partner, guide and a key member of your support system during your time as an American Sentinel student.

-For more information on how American Sentinel’s online classes work, take our video-guided tour, test drive a course, or read our FAQs about admissions, financial aid, military and more.
+For more information on how American Sentinel’s online classes work, visit our course demo website and test drive a course, or read our FAQs about admissions, financial aid, military and more.

 Classes are eight weeks in length and start monthly.
 Students enjoy the freedom to manage their schedules within the term (eight weeks) or semester (16 weeks).
 Please check our academic calendar for details.

 A Rich Online Experience

 American Sentinel is a highly interactive academic environment.
 SchoolsApp is our community site where students stay connected with other students and also receive helpful reminders, career-planning advice and more.
 Start your own discussion group or join an existing one to share study tips and helpful information.
 You also can maintain a profile page and message other students individually.